-- O Protocol 201 Conducted in the U.S., this trial will assess the safety and efficacy of Melphalan/HDS followed by sorafenib.
+Protocol 201 - Conducted in the U.S., this trial will assess the safety and efficacy of Melphalan/HDS followed by sorafenib.
 The trial will evaluate overall response rate via modified Response Evaluation Criteria in Solid Tumors (mRECIST), progression free survival, characterize the systemic exposure of melphalan and assess patient quality of life.
-The Moffitt Cancer Center opened for enrollment in this trial October 2014, and we expect to add additional centers in the U.S. in 2015. - O Protocol 202 conducted in Europe, this trial will assess the safety and efficacy of Melphalan/HDS without sorafenib.
-The trial will also evaluate overall response rate via (mRECIST) criteria, progression free survival, characterize the systemic exposure of melphalan and assess patient quality of life.
+The Moffitt Cancer Center opened for enrollment in this trial October 2014, and we expect to add additional centers in the U.S. in 2016.

+Protocol 202 - Conducted in Europe, this trial will assess the safety and efficacy of Melphalan/HDS without sorafenib.
+The trial will also evaluate overall response rate via mRECIST criteria, progression free survival, characterize the systemic exposure of melphalan and assess patient quality of life.
 Three hospitals in Germany have opened for enrollment --- Goethe University Hospital, Hannover Medical School Hospital and Jena University Hospital.
 The Company intends to open additional centers in Germany and the U.K., subject to the applicable authorizations and approvals including ethics committee approval at participating hospitals.

-O ICC Cohort - In 2015 we expect to expand Protocol 202 to include a cohort of patients with ICC.
-The trial for this cohort will be conducted at the same centers participating in the Phase 2 HCC trial.
+ICC Cohort - In 2015, we expanded Protocol 202 to include a cohort of patients with ICC.
+The trial for this cohort is being conducted at the same centers participating in the Phase 2 HCC trial.